Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample2_enterprise_azure_databricks_environment/README.md

 1. Provision an enterprise-grade, secure, Azure Databricks environment using ARM templates orchestrated by a shell script.
 1. The following services will be provisioned as a part of this setup:
-   1. Azure Databricks Workspace configured to have no public IPs ([NPIP](https://docs.microsoft.com/en-us/azure/databricks/security/secure-cluster-connectivity)) deployed within an Azure Spoke Vnet.
+   1. Azure Databricks Data Plane configured to have no public IPs ([NPIP](https://docs.microsoft.com/en-us/azure/databricks/security/secure-cluster-connectivity)) deployed within an Azure Spoke Vnet.
    2. Azure Hub Vnet peered with the spoke Vnet.
    3. Azure firewall deployed into the hub Vnet configured to allow traffic only from the Azure Databricks Control plane as per IP routes published [here](https://docs.microsoft.com/en-us/azure/databricks/administration-guide/cloud-configurations/azure/udr).
    4. Azure Public Ip for the Firewall.
-   5. Azure Routing tables with routes configured to enforce regulation of traffic through the firewall.
+   5. Azure Routing tables with UDR (User Defined Routes) configured to enforce regulation of traffic through the firewall.
-   6. Azure Storage account with hierarchical namespace enabled to support ABFS accessible via Azure private link
+   6. Azure Data Lake Gen2 storage ABFS endpoint accessible only via Azure Private Link.
-   7. Azure key vault to store secrets and access tokens accessible via Azure private link
+   7. Azure key vault to store secrets and access tokens accessible via Azure private link.

 Details about [how to use this sample](#3-how-to-use-this-sample) can be found in the later sections of this document.